fabgarsan/the_eye/README.md

 ### Run with docker

-You must have Docker installed, and you must be run at the root of the project.
-This project is dockerized and uses docker-compose as an orchestrator:
+You must have Docker installed, and you must run at the root of the project the following command.

 ```
 docker-compose up
 ```

+This project is dockerized and uses docker-compose as an orchestrator.

 ## Usage